National Leadership Program, Spring 2019

 She was born and raised in Los Angeles, California.
 She witnessed firsthand the evolution within the entertainment industry and its slow response to include the more than one in five Americans with disabilities.
 All individuals can learn more about the issues facing the disability community simply by being informed and listening to a new narrative.
 Adams hopes to hone her skills at RespectAbility to reshape reality by reshaping the language and stories about individuals with all kinds of disabilities.

 In her free time, Adams often can be found in nature.
 She enjoys hiking, surfing and playing most sports.
 She also enjoys music, dancing and comedy.
 Her adventurous spirit has found its home in her love for travel.
 Adams has traveled to almost 30 countries and hopes to continue to explore the beauty of our world.

-Adams wrote one piece during the Spring 2019 Fellowship.
+Adams wrote one piece during the Spring 2019 Apprenticeship.
 Check it out on our website:

 - How My Judaism Helped Me Accept My Disability – Shabbat Smile (March 1, 2019)

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact BenS@RespectAbility.org for more information.

 - PUBLIC POLICY/EMPLOYMENT

 - APPRENTICESHIP FOR BLIND AND LOW-VISION LEADERS